KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 | NGL | 29 tok/sec  |
 | Memory overflow ❌ | 10.8 tok/sec |

+> 💡 **Tip:** Search for models on huggingface and choose models with better quantization, such as UD_IQ from unsloth.
+They will be smarter and lighter.
+I downloaded the model suggested by LM_Studio purely for testing `n_cpu_moe`.

 To make the model fit:
 1. Use stronger quantization Q8->Q6->Q4->Q3...
 2. Reduce `n_ctx`, but not too much, otherwise the response may be cut off.